ayantuladhar1/Core-Python/python_collections/python_list.md

 ```
 <img width="42" height="28" alt="image" src="https://github.com/user-attachments/assets/5160cce5-2714-4d88-a20e-e7482ae1734c" />

-You can loop through the list items by using a for loop:
+# You can loop through the list items by using a for loop
-Print all items in the list, one by one:
+* Print all items in the list, one by one:
 ```python
 thislist = ["apple", "banana", "cherry"] for x in thislist: